daniel-bar/order-book-backend/README.md

 # MORE -
-I know this is not customary to initialize socket.io in a separate but in the case of a the test project in my opinion it's cleaner.
+I know this is not customary to initialize socket.io in a separate file but in the case of a the test project in my opinion it's cleaner.
 In order to provide you with the fastest and most convenient installation for the small project I've added my API_KEY/API_SECRET_KEY for binance API and all unwanted files to git.